kubernetes/enhancements/keps/sig-node/3288-separate-stdout-from-stderr/README.md

 ### Goals

-- Enable kubelet to filter log stream of a container
 - Enable api-server to return certain log stream of a container
 - Enable users to fetch certain log stream of a container